If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 1. Bees are a very large group of insects

 Bees are insects within the superfamily Apoidea.
 Under this name, there are more than 21 thousand species of insects that inhabit all continents except Antarctica.
 Bees can be tiny — just a couple of millimeters, like the dwarf bee Plebeia minima, and large: recently, scientists again found representatives of the species Megachile Pluto, which was considered extinct an individual reached 4 centimeters.
-If you are a biology student you may know that, but not everyone pays attention to this fact.
-Other students may benefit from these facts as well as a qualified essay writer.

 2. Bees pollinate about 80% of flowering plants